tommasosansone91/pokemon_battlefield/README.md

-launch the script by running in the current folder
+launch the script by running in the terminal this folder (rott folder of the project, where README is)

+virtualenv venv

+source /venv/bin/activate

+pip install -r requirements.txt

 python manage.py fight